 Mike Sr.’s only child and daughter, Fiona, also inherited the artistic gene.
 Mike Sr. encouraged his daughter’s art as well as her love of paddling and the wilderness.
 So much so, that he provided a space for her at the Shop to paint and, for a few years, Fiona had a small studio at Badger & Son, where she painted Canadian wildlife scenes on canoe paddles, rocks, and other unusual mediums.
 He also finished Fiona’s paddles for her to sell.
 In return, and she helped her dad around Badger & Son as needed.

 In the spring of 2009, Fiona and her husband, decided to bring paddles back to Badger & Son using Sidney’s finishing methods by developing a new series of solid wood canoe paddles, fittingly named Badger Paddles.
+It was at this time that, in order to easily differentiate between Mike Sr. (Fiona’s Dad) and Mike (Fiona’s husband), we began to affectionally refer to Mike Sr. as “Poppa Badger”.

 Although he did not carry the Badger surname, Fiona’s father maintained the business as Badger & Son in honour of his grandfather and uncle until 2010, when he retired to a life of fishing and closed the doors of the Shop forever.